gentaiscool/chicken-scheme/README.md

 # comp4221-chicken-scheme

-### Chicken Scheme Programming Assignments for COMP 4221 Natural Language Processing
+### Chicken Scheme Programming Assignments for COMP 4221 Natural Language Processing at HKUST
 Chicken is a compiler for Scheme Programming Language.
 It is very similar to Haskell and easy to code.
 Check this page https://www.call-cc.org/ to find more information about the language.